 Once you are familiar with your brand personality, use it to your advantage.
 Here are some ways your brand personality can enhance your marketing efforts.

-It Can Build Brand Connections: Your brand personality likely matches the personalities of many of your customers.
+Build Brand Connections: Your brand personality likely matches the personalities of many of your customers.
 If you are able to adequately show off your brand personality in your marketing, you can instill loyalty in your audience and make them feel more connected to your brand.

-It Can Enhance Product Features: Energizer found a way to personify its brand personality with the Energizer Bunny.
+Enhance Product Features: Energizer found a way to personify its brand personality with the Energizer Bunny.
 Not only does the bunny adequately represent the personality of the brand, but it offers a tangible expression of Energizer’s battery life and stamina.